MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 What is the Azure Information Protection tenant key?

 - Azure Information Protection maintains one or more keys for each organization that has a subscription for Azure Information Protection.
-Whenever keys are used for Azure Information Protection within an organization (such as user keys, computer keys, document encryption keys), these keys cryptographically chain to your Azure Information Protection tenant key .
-This tenant keyacts as a root key for your organization.
+The Azure Information Protection tenant key acts as a root key for your organization.
+Whenever Azure Information Protection uses keys for your organization, these keys cryptographically chain to your Azure Information Protection tenant key.
+The keys include user keys, computer keys, and document encryption keys.

 - The on-premises equivalent of the Azure Information Protection tenant key is known as the Server Licensor Certificate (SLC) key.